 Despite all the above concerns of reliability and production, if immortalising LIBs is possible, then it should by all means still happen.
 Consider the unstoppable growth of the EV industry alone: if meeting the Li-ion demands are within reach of manufacturers, they may have no choice but to do all in their power to continue its production.

 Image courtesy of Pixabay.

-Although it is currently impossible to know for sure how long–if ever–it will be before the planet’s unknown amount of lithium runs out, all in all, the interest and investments in the growing industry dictates that we are indeed stuck with Li-ion, both the good and the bad, for the foreseeable future.
+Although it is currently impossible to know for sure how long it will be before the planet’s unknown amount of lithium runs out at the source, all in all, the interest and investments in the growing industry dictates that we are indeed stuck with Li-ion, both the good and the bad, for the foreseeable future.